Higher Vector Bundles: Introduction

+When $G$ is a manifold, this recovers the Dold-Kan correspondence between chain complexes and simplicial vector bundles.
+When $G$ is a Lie groupoid, this extends the correspondence between ordinary representations and linear action morphisms, see \cite[Prop.
+3.3.5]{dh}, and the Gracia Saz-Mehta correspondence between 2-term representations up to homotopy and VB-groupoids \cite{gsm}.
+Even when $G$ is a set-theoretic higher groupoid, our work yields a novel interesting construction.
+Lurie's relative nerve $N_fC$ computes the unstraightening or homotopy colimit of a (strict) diagram of simplicial sets $f: C\to sSets$ indexed by a small category \cite[\S 3.2.5]{lurie}, see also \cite{hm}, while our construction $G\ltimes_R E$ models the homotopy colimit of a homotopy diagram $R:G\to Ch_{\geq0}(Vect)$ of chain complexes indexed by a higher groupoid.

-In analogy to the 2-term case, we expect our results to help in the problem of integrating representations up to homotopy within the finite-dimensional setting, see \cite{as}, and to play a role in establishing the Morita invariance of representations up to homotopy, a problem that has remained open since \cite{ac}, and for which we will present a cohomological version in \cite{dhos}.
-Other potential applications, that we leave to be explored elsewhere, are an intrinsic approach to the tensor product of representations up to homotopy \cite{acd}, and explicit formulas for the higher Riemann-Hilbert correspondence \cite{bs}.
+We anticipate higher and derived versions for Theorem \ref{thm:main-intro}, and plan to study some of them in future works, keeping things here as simple as possible, aiming to a potentially diverse audience of geometers, topologists, and mathematical physicists.
+In analogy to the 2-term case, we expect our results to help in the problem of integrating representations up to homotopy, see \cite{as}, and to play a role in the Morita invariance of representations up to homotopy, see \cite{ac}.
+The semi-direct product is used to establish a cohomological version of the Morita invariance in \cite{dhos}.
+Further potential applications may include an intrinsic approach to the tensor product of representations up to homotopy \cite{acd}, and explicit formulas for the higher Riemann-Hilbert correspondence \cite{bs}.

-{\bf Organization: } In Section 2 we set our notations and conventions for simplicial sets and higher groupoids, and we introduce (higher) cleavages for simplicial fibrations, and in Section 3 we revisit Dold-Kan and give new geometric formulas which play a key role in our generalization, inspired by the horn-filling condition.
-In Section 4 we review representations up to homotopy of Lie groupoids, and Section 5 is where we introduce higher vector bundles and their cleavages, and discuss their basic properties.
-Section 6 proves the first half of the theorem, by introducing the semi-direct product of a representation up to homotopy, and Section 7 proves the other half, by splitting vector bundles into representations up to homotopy with the aid of a suitable cleavage.
-The final Section 8 discusses variants of the results and potential applications, announces some work in progress, and leaves some open questions.
+{\bf Organization: } In Section 2 we set notations and conventions for simplicial sets, and we introduce (higher) cleavages and the notion of flatness.
+In Section 3 we revisit Dold-Kan and give new formulas inspired by the horn-filling property.
+In Section 4 we review representations up to homotopy of higher Lie groupoids, and Section 5 is where we introduce higher vector bundles and their cleavages.
+Section 6 proves the first half of the theorem, by constructing the semi-direct product.
+Section 7 proves the other half, by splitting vector bundles with the aid of a suitable cleavage.
+The final Section 8 discusses future lines of work.